 Now Fans Have Direct Access to Artists

 Beyond sharing their music directly with fans, artists can have direct, one-to-one, or one-to-many communication with their fanbase.
 People are just as interested in consuming every bit of information about their favorite artist as they were in the dawn of pop music, but now they can go to the artist directly.
 Through online platforms and social media, you can have a more direct connection with your fans.

 Journalism Still Matters

-Yes, they are still important.
+Yes, journalists are still important.
 As long as music exists (and theoretically, it should forever), the audience will be writing and talking about it.
-As a musician, if you’re looking to connect to an eager audience excited for new music, it’s worth building relationships with the media outlets and journalists who are fans of your work.
+As a musician, if you’re looking to connect to an eager audience excited for new music, it’s worth building relationships with media outlets and journalists who are fans of your work.
 And don’t forget, that a journalist’s work is to find a new, intriguing angle or perspective on an artist’s story, which benefits the artist and their fans.

 How to Become Your Own Music PR Manager

-1. Create a good press release
+1. Create a good press release.

 A compelling press release is the core part of any campaign.
 With your press release, you need to not only sell the idea of your music but also convince a journalist to cover you.